Ensuring accessible virtual meetings and events

 - Click here to watch a video on joining a meeting using Teams

-- Please try and join on time.
+- Please try and join a few minutes early.
 If you know you are going to be late, please email the committee administrator in advance.

 - When you join the meeting, please ensure your microphone is muted.
 This will give a better experience for all attendees.
 Please note participants may also be muted remotely to prevent background noise in the meeting.